 Earth's average temperature for 2025-29 likely to exceed 1.5°C limit: WMO

-- The World Meteorological Organization and UK Met Office forecast that between 2025 and 2029, the global average temperature will likely exceed 1.5°C above pre-industrial levels.
+- The World Meteorological Organization and UK Met Office released a five-year forecast on Wednesday predicting an 80% chance that global temperatures will break a record between 2025 and 2029.

 A traceable global warming record and clarity for the 1.5 °C and well-below-2 °C goals